 Meet Joan Fraino

 Joan Fraino, DNP, PMHNP-BC, FNP-BC, CNL, received her doctorate at the University of San Francisco and is a dually board certified, Family Nurse Practitioner and Psychiatric Nurse Practitioner.
-She is an Associate Professor at the University of San Francisco and Touro University and has been the advisor for doctoral candidates, as well as preceptor for upcoming practitioners.
+She served as an Adjunct Professor at the University of San Francisco for over ten years preparing doctoral students for practice.
+She is currently an Associate Professor and Chair of the PMHNP program at Touro University and a preceptor for upcoming practitioners.
 She is committed in mentoring the next generation of health professionals and employs evidence-based teaching that supports innovative healthcare delivery systems.
 Her doctoral work is published in the Journal of Psychosocial Nursing and Mental Health Services and also has published work in The Journal for Nurse Practitioners.
-Joan continues working with fellow faculty on future publications.
+Additionally, she has authored textbook chapters in Comprehensive Healthcare Simulation: Nursing and Nurse Practitioner Clinical Education and continues working with fellow faculty on future publications.

 Joan Fraino has over 33 years of experience in the field of psychiatry and is an advocate for providing quality mental health services.
 She has extensive experience working with clients suffering from mild to severe mental health disorders including: depression, anxiety, ADHD, OCD, PTSD, insomnia, alcohol dependency, psychotic and other mood disorders.
 She integrates medication management along with brief psychotherapy.
 She is compassionate, caring, and utilizes a strength-based approach that fosters a strong bond and partnership with her clients.
 She is versed in treating all age groups.